-Unlike other countries in Europe, the UK date for Mother’s Day changes each year (still no excuse for forgetting though!) and takes place on the fourth Sunday of Lent.
+Unlike other countries in Europe, the UK date for Mother’s Day changes each year and takes place on the fourth Sunday of Lent.

 This got me thinking about other differences between the way the UK and our favourite holiday destinations celebrate mums.
 Turns out everywhere has their own traditions – read on to get a glimpse into Mother’s Day in Spain, Italy and France.

 Día de la Madre, Spain